synareil/esd-proj/README.md

 register_with_kong.sh can be found in the root folder, item_dummy.sh can be found in Scripts.

 Explaination:
-* Register with kong.sh is to register with kong.
+* Register with kong.sh is to register with kong. <br>
 * Item_dummy.sh imports dummy data for you to try.

 # 3.Accessing website UI for users and admin